naeruru/mimiuchi/README.md

 # mimiuchi: speech-to-text

-mimiuchi is a free, customizable, OSC capable, speech-to-text application for displaying text or relaying it to other applications like VRChat.
+mimiuchi is a free, customizable, OSC capable, speech-to-text application for displaying text or relaying it to other applications like OBS or VRChat.
 Its customizable text window is also designed to be paired with applications like OBS.
 It runs on the web, with little setup required beyond customization.
 You can try it out right now at [mimiuchi.com](https://mimiuchi.com/) with Chrome, Safari, or Edge.
-UI currently supports English and Japanese日本語 Chinese简体中文！
+UI currently supports English, Spanish (España), Japanese (日本語), and Chinese (简体中文)！

 ### Features

 - Speech-to-text
 - Text-to-speech
 - On-device translations
+- OBS websocket support
 - OSC broadcasting (for apps like VRChat)
-- (WIP) Custom OSC param execution via language triggers ("turn my marker on" -> `/avatar/parameter/Marker True`)
+- Custom OSC param execution via language triggers ("turn my marker on" -> `/avatar/parameter/Marker True`)
 - ...and many settings to customize the experience!

 ## How to use